-Simply, this means that as long as your scholarship is used for educational expenses (tuition, fees, books, or other supplies) at an educational institution, you are fine.
-This will represent the vast majority of students.
+Simply, this means that as long as your scholarship is used for educational expenses (tuition, fees, books, or other supplies), you are fine.
+This scenario represents the vast majority of students.

 When are scholarships taxable?

-According to the IRS, scholarships are taxable if they are used for other non-educational purposes (ie: you can’t use your scholarship dollars to go on vacation or buy new clothes).
+According to the IRS, scholarships are taxable if used for other non-educational purposes (i.e.: you can’t use your scholarship dollars to go on vacation or buy new clothes).
 This should be pretty obvious for most students.

 Interestingly, scholarships can also be taxable if they are used for expenses such as room and board (or housing and food), travel to campus, and equipment that is deemed “optional.”
 Additionally, stipends earned through teaching, research, or fellowships are considered taxable income (though this will mainly apply to graduate students).

-The easy way to deal with this is to use your scholarships for educational purposes, but next we will discuss how you can report your scholarships on your tax forms.
+Next, we will discuss how you can report your scholarships on your tax forms if you need to.